RachaelKilonzo/Exploring-Torino-Municipalities/README.md

 ## Clients that this may be of interest to.
 - Business personnel who wants to invest or open a restaurant.
 - Freelancer who loves to have their own restaurant as a side business.
+- Data Scientists, who may want to implement similar projects.